FireboltCasters/consys/README.md

 console.log(evaluation.message);
 ```

-For a more detailed look into all of the features, including the assertion syntax, custom functions, plugins and more, please have a look into the [wiki](https://github.com/FireboltCasters/consys/wiki).
+For a more detailed look into all of the features, including the constraint syntax, custom functions, plugins and more, please have a look into the [wiki](https://github.com/FireboltCasters/consys/wiki).

 ## Contributors